 The parquet flooring is hand made in individual blocks that tongue and groove together.
 However it has been precision cut and calibrated to extremely high standards of accuracy.
 It will enable an installer to deliver a high quality finish even for the most demanding clients.
 70mm width stripping can be used between each run of the chevrons to give a greater emphasis to the width of the room.

 For through room installations it is vital to balance the chevron wood flooring to the best visual effect.
 In a hallway for example where both edges are visible.
 If a seamless finish has been specified through door openings, care should taken that 60mm is regarded as a minimal width of a final run.
 Using matching 70mm stripping across doorways and into reveals may make the installation more professional looking than having thin final runs .
-For further general information on installation please read our installation guide

 To see further images of our chevron flooring installed , please visit our HOUZZ site.